oleander/webhallon_wrapper/README.markdown

 - Create playlists.
 - Get info about a playlist.
 - Delete a track at a given index.
-- Add track to playlist.
+- Add tracks to playlist.
+- Rename playlist.
 - Check if the server is alive.

 ## How to use